 German auto giant Volkswagen is holding course on investing multi-billions into its electrification future.

-The German car giant is starting off with a few thousand pre-configured, relatively expensive Skoda and VW models in order to make it to market, automotive journalist Nick Augusteijn told EV InSite.
+The German giant car is starting off with a few thousand pre-configured, relatively expensive Skoda and VW models in order to make it to market, automotive expert Nick Augusteijn told EV InSite.

 The e-tron is proving popular with new car buyers in Norway, where EVs are still snagging more than 50% of registrations.